PrivateKit/Pathfinders/README.md

-# Pathfinders Website
+# [OLD] Pathfinders Website

-This repo has the source code for the pathfinders.pandemic.mit.edu website.
+This repo is now defunct.
+The source code for the pathfinders.mit.edu website is located in our new repo, here: https://github.com/mit-pathfinders/mit-pathfinders.github.io/